 Commentary, J Genetic Gene Ther Vol: 7 Issue: 1

-Citation: Coleman C (2023) Importance of Human Genetic Disorders and its Symptoms.
+Citation: Strovel B (2023) Impact of Medical Genetics in Healthcare and its Limitations.
 J Genetic Gene Ther 7:1.

 Medical genetics is a specialized field of medicine that focuses on the study of genetic disorders and inherited diseases.
 It involves the identification and analysis of genetic factors that cause diseases, and the development of techniques for prevention, diagnosis, and treatment.
 Medical genetics is a rapidly developing field that is transforming healthcare in many different ways.
 Genetic disorders are caused by changes in the DNA sequence of genes.
 These changes can occur spontaneously or be inherited from one or both parents.
 Genetic disorders can affect any part of the body, and their symptoms can range from mild to severe.
 Some genetic disorders are more common in certain populations, while others occur randomly.
 Medical genetics focuses on identifying the genetic basis of these disorders, understanding how they are inherited and developing techniques to prevent and treat them.